timescale/docs.timescale.com-content/migrating-data.md

 In addition to parallelizing the workload, the tool also offers flags to improve the copy experience.
 [See the repo on Github][parallel importer] for full details.

->ttt We recommend not setting the number of workers higher than the number of available CPU cores on the machine.
+>:TIP: We recommend not setting the number of workers higher than the number of available CPU cores on the machine.
 Above that, the workers tend to compete with each other for resources and reduce the performance improvements.